leahs02/J124final/README.md

 # J124final

+# Story Pitch

+Addiction is a **multifaceted phenomenon** that Purdue Pharmaceauticals exponentially enabled with the flase promotion of OxyContin as a safe drug for pain management.
+I will explore the **long term effects of America's opioid epidemic** by illustrating the the impact the rise in opioid perscribing has had on fatal overdoses nationwide.
+I will begin with a short history on the subject to contexualize the drug, then follow with an analysis of its lasting effects.
+The Sackler family had used their profit to manipulate US State Attorneys, FDA officials and medical board practitioners.
+They sold out in exchange for the health of the nation, and I will show how hundreds of thousands of lives were cut short for profit.

 # Opioids
 Opioids is an all encompassing term referring to natural, semi - synthetic, and synthetic opioids.
 Opiates are natural opioids, which are directly derived from the extremely addictive latex of the seeds of the Papaver Somniferum, or opium poppies.
 Examples include heroin, morphine and codeine.
 Synthetic opioids are chemically made with examples including tramadol and fentanyl.
 Semi-synthetic opioids land in a gray area in between, kind of like GMOs.
 Heroin is an example of a semi-synthetic opioid because it is made from morphine, an opiate, but has been chemically processed.
 Other examples of semi-synthetic opioids include oxycodone, hydrocodone, hydromorphone, and oxymorphone.